Sub-Saharan Africa Trade Relations

-The trade area will begin by cutting tariffs for goods traded within the bloc and eventually expand into other areas.
-Intra-African trade is only a small portion of all African trade.
+As of July 2021, countries completed their tariff reduction schedules and finalized essential rules of origin.
+Over the next 5 to 10 years, 90% of tariffs for goods traded within the bloc will be liberalized.
+Intra-African trade is only a small portion of all African trade, making up about 15%–18%.
 According to the International Monetary Fund, eliminating tariffs could boost trade in the region by 15% to 20%.
 The World Economic Forum estimates AfCFTA will allow the area to generate $4 trillion in investments and goods/services transactions.

 U.S.-Kenya Trade Agreement

 On March 17, 2020 following the procedures laid out in the Trade Promotion Authority (TPA), the Trump administration notified Congress of the intent to enter into negotiations for a U.S.-Kenya trade agreement.